GeertArien/jekyll-theme-munky/README.md

 ### About me page

-A caption below the title can be set using frontmatter:
+A caption below the title can be set using FrontMatter:

   ```yaml
     caption: Super awesome caption.